petergardfjall/dotfiles/cheat/sheets/telepresence.cheat.md

 has access to the cluster services (via proxied) DNS, can access volumes and secrets.

+Alternatively start `telepresence` have it produce an environment file, and then run the local binary with that environment file.
+This allows for an even quicker rebuild/restart loop.

+     # start telepresence proxy
+     telepresence --namespace dev --swap-deployment rest-backend --expose 8080:80 --env-file telepresence.env

+     # in another shell:
+     source telepresence.env
+     # .. then repeat these two steps during development/debuggin
+     make server
+     ./build/rest-backend

 ## Run a service from a debugger